aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms7.png)

+## Migrate data from Oracle source to DynamoDB target

-## Creating Replication Task for DynamoDB Migration
+### Creating Replication Task for DynamoDB Migration

 Using an AWS DMS task, you can specify which schema to migrate and the type of migration.
 You can migrate existing data, migrate existing data and replicate ongoing changes, or replicate data changes only.
 In this lab, we will migrates existing data only.